Ramat Rachel: Archaeological findings

 One of many important artifacts discovered at Ramat Rachel are numerous stamp impressions.
 Among these are LMLK seal impressions.
-Archaeologist Gabriel Barkay, who excavated the site in 1984, says the ancient name of the site may have been MMST, one of four enigmatic words that appear on the handles.
+Archaeologist Gabriel Barkay, who excavated the site in 1984, says the ancient name of the site may have been MMST, the enigmatic fourth word that appears on some of the handles.

 Archaeological excavations resumed in 2004 under the direction of Oded Lipschits (Tel Aviv University) and Manfred Oeming (Heidelberg University).
-According to Lipschits, the site was a palace or administrative center with a water works system "unparalleled in Eretz Israel."
+According to Lipschits, the site was a palace or administrative center with a waterworks system "unparalleled in Eretz Israel."
 Lipschits says agricultural produce was collected there as a source of government tax revenue.
 A large number of arrowhead finds from the site suggest the presence of a Babylonian garrison during the sixth century BCE, consistent with evidence of its function as a major administrative center during this period.

 In July 2008, archeologists discovered a cooking pot from the 1st century CE containing 15 large gold coins.
 The pot was found under the floor of a columbarium.

+In 2023, an ancient Greek tomb was discovered, which is believed to date back to the late 4th century and early 3rd century BCE.
+It contained the remains of a Greek courtesan (Hetaira) and artifacts, including a rare mirror.